 A factory second guitar is merely cosmetically flawed.
 It is just as durable and beautiful sounding as a brand new guitar, however, throughout the manufacturing process, it has an imperfection that does not allow us to sell it as a perfect guitar.
 These imperfections are minor, ranging from a small scratch, a wave in the carbon fiber weave, a slight ding in the soundboard or neck, etc. Most people can’t even tell that there is an imperfection, but because we pay such careful attention to each detail, we are aware of them.

-There is a battery pack above the low E string (if you're holding the guitar as if you're playing it, on top - same side as the volume and tone knobs).
-The best way to change the battery is to loosen the strings, or take the bridge pins out altogether, reach in to the soundhole, take the velcro battery pack out, and replace the 9V battery.
-The battery has a guaranteed lifetime use of 1000 hours with the Sonitone pickup before it should be replaced.
+There is a battery pack above the low E string (same side as the volume and tone knobs).
+The best way to change the battery is to loosen the strings, reach in the soundhole, take out the Velcro battery pack, and replace the 9V battery.
+The battery has an estimated lifetime of 100 hours before it should need to be replaced.